-Objective 1 To encourage and promote the protection of foreshore and marine areas for public enjoyment, public access and conservation.
-To prioritize conservation of the full range of terrestrial and aquatic/marine ecosystems in the local trust area.
+Objective 1 To prioritize conservation of the full range of terrestrial and aquatic/marine ecosystems in the local trust area.

 Objective 2 To minimize deforestation (permanent removal of forest) and encourage forest management that optimizes the carbon sequestration value of forests.